JasonJi831/Wisdom/README.md

 ### User Stories:
-- As a user, I want to add a course to the course work list.-*addCourseToWorkList()*
+- As a user, I want to add a course to the course work list.-*addACourseToWorkList()*
-- As a user, I want to add a course to the course wait list.-*addCourseToWaitList()*
+- As a user, I want to add a section of a course which is in the course work list.--*addANewSectionToWorkList()*
-- As a user, I want to register a course.--*registerCourse()*
-- As a user, I want to check if there are available seats in a course.--*ifSeatAvailable()*

-- As a user, I want to drop a course for a student.
-(Removing a course from the registered course list) --*dropCourse()*
+- As a user, I want to register a course (add a course to the course registered list).-*registerCourse()*
-- As a user, I want to remove of a course from a student's course work list. --*deleteCourseFromWorkList()*
+- As a user, I want to show all of my courses in the course work list.-*showALlCourseInWorkList()*
-- As a user, I want to remove of a course from a student's course wait list. --*removeCourseFromWaitList()*
+- As a user, I want to show all of my courses in the course registered list.-(showALlCourseInRegisteredList()*

-- As a user, I want to reduce the remaining available seats by one because someone has registered for this course.
+- As a user, I want to drop a course section.
+(Removing a course section from the registered course list)
-  --*remainingSeatsAdjust()*
+- --*dropOneCourseSection()*